spamegg1/reviews/README.md

 #### Loving the Abstract Void of Nothingness

 - Have faith in the courses / languages that seem "pointless" or "useless" to you initially.
 The point / understanding will come to you later, it takes time.
 Avoid the "resistance mentality".
 Stop asking "when will I ever use this?"
 - Develop a taste in math and computer science history.
 Do you know the extent of the massive influence and importance of 1960s and 1970s languages like Lisp (Racket) and ML (Standard ML) that you turn your nose up at?
 Did you know Lisp was one of the first "high-level" languages ever invented (in 1960s), and was influenced by how [mathematicians were doing programming before computers even existed](https://en.wikipedia.org/wiki/Lambda_calculus)?
 Did you know that all those parentheses of Racket was invented by a [logician](https://en.wikipedia.org/wiki/Jan_%C5%81ukasiewicz) (that's why it's called "Polish notation"), and they provide an extremely important [property](https://en.wikipedia.org/wiki/Homoiconicity)?
 Did you know that many features found in modern languages like Rust, Typescript were first invented in ML (in 1970s)?
+Did you know that Edsger Dijkstra never used a computer, [or even a type writer](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra#Personality_and_working_style)?
 - Develop a mindset that enjoys doing "useless" things or "abstract things with no practical purpose."
 Stop trying to immediately find a "real life use case".
 Abstraction works in a way that is extremely long term and unpredictable.
 You will see benefits years later.

 ### <a name="cs50"></a> Harvard's CS50 (first half)